Domestic burning

 Domestic burning project

-When we talk about domestic burning, we mean indoor wood burning stoves and open fireplaces, or outdoor chimineas and bonfires.
+When we talk about domestic burning, we mean indoor burning of solid fuels, such as wood or coal, in stoves and open fireplaces.

-Using domestic wood and coal burning appliances is the largest contributor to particulate matter emissions in the UK.
+Using indoor domestic wood and coal burning appliances is a major contributor to particulate matter emissions in the UK.

 Air pollution from domestic burning